-- All girls between 11-12 should get the HPV vaccine BEFORE any sexual contact.
+- All girls and boys should get the HPV vaccine at 11-12 years old.

 - If you receive your first HPV vaccine before you turn 15, you will only need 1 booster vaccine about 6-12 months after the first dose.
 But if you are 15 or older, you’ll need 2 booster shots – a total of 3 shots.